Does Where You are From Affect How You Land? Evidence from Land Transactions of Chinese Manufacturers, Applied Economics Letters (2019) : 1-8.

 Abstract: We quantify the welfare losses of land market frictions in China by proposing a spatial equilibrium model where heterogeneous firms in a variety of sectors choose their locations across regions with costly trade, labor migration frictions, and land distortions.
-We matched land transaction and firm-level survey data to estimate frictions in both output and land frictions for firms.
-Misallocation arises because firms of different ownerships are faced with various land prices, which effectively preventing more productive firms to choose bigger cities where they could benefit from agglomeration forces and access to higher productivity.
-Our framework incorporating land market frictions could explain the undersized cities in China, which is pointed out by Au and Henderson (2006) and Chauvin et al. (2017).
+We match land transaction and firm-level survey data to estimate land distortions for firms.
+Misallocation arises because similar firms are faced with various land prices, which effectively preventing more productive firms to choose bigger cities where they could benefit from agglomeration forces and access to higher productivity.
+Our framework incorporating land market frictions could explain the undersized cities in China.
 Our estimates suggest large negative effects of land policies on the economic welfare in China.
+Further counterfactual exercise indicates that land reforms conducted together with labor migration reforms in China could generate larger welfare gains and smaller regional inequality at the same time.

 Abstract: There is an ongoing debate on whether there is a disconnect between the large, postcrisis, foreign exchange rate movements and global trade flows.
 The question has important policy implications for the role of exchange rates in growth and restoring external balances.
 As a large emerging market with sizeable external imbalances and large swings of the real effective exchange rate (REER), Turkey is a good case study on the topic.
 Our findings chime with the WEO (2015) results that the link between REER and trade flows is alive and well, though we also uncover important structural breaks.
 Interestingly, the trade balance appears to have become more responsive to the REER in recent large depreciation episodes.